aureus-trading/TN-BTC-Gateway/README.md

-        "passphrase": "if the node wallet is encrypted enter the passphrase here, otherwise leave empty", "passenvname" : "<the ENV name to store your passphrase instead of the field above>", "decimals": <number of decimals of the token>, "gatewayAddress": "<ETH address of the gateway>",
+        "passphrase": "if the node wallet is encrypted enter the passphrase here, otherwise leave empty", "passenvname" : "<the ENV name to store your passphrase instead of the field above>", "decimals": <number of decimals of the token>, "gatewayAddress": "<BTC address of the gateway>",
-        "coldwallet": "<ETH address of the gateway's cold wallet (if in use)>", "fee": <the total fee you want to collect on the gateway, calculated in the proxy token, e.g., 0.1>, "gateway_fee": <the gatewway part of the fee calculated in the proxy token, e.g., 0.1>, "network_fee": <the tx part of the fee calculated in the proxy token, e.g., 0.1>,
+        "coldwallet": "<BTC address of the gateway's cold wallet (if in use)>", "fee": <the total fee you want to collect on the gateway, calculated in the proxy token, e.g., 0.1>, "gateway_fee": <the gatewway part of the fee calculated in the proxy token, e.g., 0.1>, "network_fee": <the tx part of the fee calculated in the proxy token, e.g., 0.1>,